LuckyDucky24/portfolioSite/README.md

-# portfolioSite
+# My website

-I am currently taking a front end course and learning to create my own personal website.
+This is my personal website to show my portfolio work.

+## Feedback
 If you have any constructive criticism, please let me know!
 Thank you.